Template development

 If you are new to Better Email template building, this order works well:

-Templates can access meta.isPreview during render.
+Templates can access context.isPreview during render.
 This is useful when you want the preview experience to behave differently from the final exported output.

 A common example is ESP-specific code that is required in export, but makes the in-product preview hard to read or visually noisy.